SpringStudent/rpc-mqtt/README.md

 * Consumer and provider networks can be isolated
 * Providers are not required to implement interfaces

+#### Differences from RPC frameworks such as dubbo, grpc, motan, etc.

+dubbo focuses on calls between services within an intranet, while rpc-mqtt emphasizes calls between services across different networks.

 #### Use Case Explanation

 When a service within one local area network (LAN) needs to access a client program in another LAN, if the two networks cannot directly communicate, RPC calls via Dubbo become unfeasible.
 Additionally, if the client program lacks a public IP address, sending commands over the HTTP protocol is also impossible.
-In such scenarios, a publicly deployed MQTT Broker can be utilized to enable cross-network program invocation through rpc-mqtt.Dubbo focuses on inter-service communication, while RPC-MQTT emphasizes communication between services across networks.
+In such scenarios, a publicly deployed MQTT Broker can be utilized to enable cross-network program invocation through rpc-mqtt.

 #### Usage Guide